siran/writing/reports/Requesting Queens Court Transcripts/Requesting Queens Court Transcripts.md

 ## Observations

-- Court open 9am-5pm
+- Court open 9am–5pm
-- Paper form need to be filled in situ
+- Paper form needs to be filled in situ
 - Form fields: index number, parties’ names, date and hour of requested hearing
-- appeals have additional details to consider.
+- Appeals have additional details to consider.
 - Audio recording delivered by email, free.
+Staff estimated **4–6 weeks**, but it actually arrived within a few days.
+  - Hearing (and thus the audio recording) lasts ~10 minutes.
-- Transcript cost estimated around \$0.50 per minute (approxima, uncertain), if requested
+- Transcript cost estimated around \$0.50 per minute (approximate, uncertain), if requested.

 ## Discussion

-- Process simple but slow
+- Process simple:
-- Manual paperwork and timing (4-6 weeks) suggests administrative backlog
+  - Could be automated online easily.
+  - It is possible such automation already exists but is not clearly communicated.
+- Reported times (4–6 weeks) for receiving the recording were greatly overestimated.
+The recording arrived within a few days.
+  - This suggests staff may not have consistent or up-to-date information on timelines.

 ## Conclusion

 - Transcript request submitted
-- Expected audio delivery in 4–6 weeks
+- Staff approximated audio delivery in 4–6 weeks, it was actually few days.
-- Final transcription cost still approximate
+- Final transcription cost still approximate at $0.5/page - whole transcript or nothing.

-- Housing court timing and processes can be improved via more automation
+- Housing court timing and processes can be improved via more automation.
-- Use of AI can provide a pseudo-transcript for free
+- Use of AI can provide a pseudo-transcript for free.

 ## About Author(s)